KirubelCode/Email-Spam-Detection-CA1/Email-Spam-Detection/README.md

 Challenges & Solutions
-- Dataset Imbalance: Handled this by using stratified splitting and emphasing recall to ensure spam emails were not missed.
+- Dataset Imbalance: Handled this by using splitting and emphasing recall to ensure spam emails were not missed.

-- Noisy Data: Cleaned the raw email data by removing signatures, headers, and non-relevant text.
+- Noisy Data: Cleaned the raw email data by removing signatures, headers, and non-relevant metadata.

-- Model Performance: After experimenting with several models, the SVM model emerged as the top performer, balancing both speed and accuracy.
+- Model Performance: After experimenting with several models, the SVM model emerged as one of the top performers, balancing both speed and accuracy.

 -----